afsc-assessments/ebswp_2023/2023_runs/dat/README.md

     m4	As m3 but addition of fishery catch-age to 2022
     m5	As m4 but addition of BTS index through 2023
     m6	As m5 but with BTS age compositions included through 2023
+    m7	As m5 but with VAST age compositions included through 2023
-    m7	As m6 but with Hulsons BTS input sample sizes
+    m8	As m6 but with Hulsons BTS input sample sizes

 pm_22.dat: Full final dataset with